fedora-infra/elections/README.rst

       python runserver.py deploy_apache

-  Adjust the apache configuration file to point to it
+  Adjust the apache configuration file to point ``fedora-elections.wsgi`` to /var/www

   Adjust the wsgi file installed in /var/www to point to fedora_elections